quovadis-btp/btp-automation/btp-context/bootstrap-context/readme.md

 The terraform script will create a custom SAP Cloud Identity services tenant to be used both as a platform and application custom idp.

 This custom SAP Cloud Identity services tenant is different from SAP ID/Universal ID.
 The tf script runner will be sent an onboarding email to this custom idp.
+It is important the tf runner user gets onboarded to the custom idp as its administrator.

 The platform admins will be addtiional users allowed to manage the global account assets.
-The tf script runner becomes the custom idp administrators and thus may choose these additional users however he likes.
+As the tf script runner becomes the custom idp administrator, he may choose these additional users however he likes.
 My recommendation is one of these additional platform users is a technical user.

 ```